Today I am going to review GreyCampus’s online 35 contact hours PMP training program.

 This is my first time reviewing a course on this blog, and I hope this review will provide you with all the details of the program and will help you make a better informed decision.

-Before I start reviewing the course, let’s understand the 35 contact hours for the PMP training program.
+Before I start reviewing the course, let’s review the requirements for the 35 contact hours PMP training program.

 What is a 35 Contact Hours Training Program?

 To apply for the PMP exam you must fulfill three mandatory conditions:

 - You must be either diploma or a degree holder.

 - You should have some project management experience.

 - You must attend a 35 contact hours training program.

 So you can see that attending a 35 contact hours training program in project management is a mandatory condition to apply for the PMP exam.